yannickferenczi/grob/README.md

 **_Target Audience:_**
 Business to consumer (free for non-commercial content)

-Business to business (premium version for organisations)
+Business to business (premium version for organizations)

 **_Benefits:_**